NGaikwad99/CompTIASecPlus-Prep/All modules.md

 Code injection attacks typically exploit the absence of input validation, allowing an attacker to run code in the web servers from the browser via the component of a website such as a form field.
 Such attacks succeed due to absence of input validation and direct concatenation of the input within the code base that causes the server to run it as part of the search instruction.

 ##### Structured Query Language Injection (SQLi)
-Structured Query Language Injection (SQLi) occurs when an attacker injects malicious SQL code into an input field to manipulate a program into executing unintended database queries.
-This can lead to unauthorized access to sensitive data, such as user credentials or personal records.
+* Attacker injects malicious SQL code into an input field to manipulate a program into executing unintended database queries.

-For example, consider a student portal where users enter their student ID to retrieve their report card.
-If the website is vulnerable to SQLi, a malicious user could enter an SQL statement that alters the queryís logic, such as appending a condition that is always true.
-This could force the application to return all student records instead of just the intended one.
+* Unauthorized access to sensitive data, such as user credentials or personal records.
+* **Classic SQLi**: application executes SQL query and expected results are dislayed on the screen.

-SQLi attacks can take different forms, including _classic SQLi_ and _blind SQLi_.
-In a blind SQLi attack, the application executes the malicious SQL query, but the results are not directly visible to the attacker due to the page's formatting or security measures.
-There are two main types of blind SQLi attacks:
+* **Blind SQLi**: application executes the malicious SQL query, but the results are not directly visible to the attacker due to the page's formatting or security measures.

-* Content-based Blind SQLi: The attacker modifies the query to return no records and observes the websiteís response.
-If the absence of results confirms an expected change in behavior, the attacker determines that the application is vulnerable.
+    * *Content-based Blind SQLi*: The attacker modifies the query to return no records and if the site behaves as expected then it is vulnerable to SQLi.
-* Timing-based Blind SQLi: The attacker injects SQL code that introduces a delay in the database response.
-If the application takes noticeably longer to display results, it indicates that the injected SQL statement was executed, confirming the vulnerability.
+    * *Timing-based Blind SQLi*: The attacker injects SQL code that introduces a delay in the database response.
+If the application takes noticeably longer to display results, the site is vulnerable.

-To mitigate SQLi attacks, developers should implement prepared statements, input validation, and proper database access controls to prevent malicious queries from being executed.
+* Mitigation techniques include prepared statements, input validation, and proper database access controls.

 ##### Cross-site scripting (XSS)

-Cross-site scripting is the injection of HTML code using a form field.
-There are two types of XSS attacks:
+* Cross-site scripting is the injection of HTML code using a form field.
-* Reflected XSS: The attacker can enter data into an input field along with a sophisciated script that is executed on the browser after clicking Submit.
-In this attack, the malicious script is executed only once after the user clicks submit.
+* **Reflected XSS**: attacker can enter data into an input field along with a sophisciated script that is executed once in the browser after clicking Submit.
-* Stored/Persistent XSS: In this attack, the malicious script is stored in the server to be executed even when the attacker is not waging the attack.
+* **Stored/Persistent XSS**: malicious script is stored in the server to be executed even when the attacker is not waging the attack.
 For instance, say a social media web application allows users to use HTML code to create posts.
-In the absence of secure input validation, an attacker can include a script in the post that is executed on all the browsers where it is viewed.
+In the absence of secure input validation, an attacker can include a script in the post that is executed in all the browsers where it is viewed.

 #### Hardware
-* Firmware is embedded software code that facilitates operation of hardware devices, allowing them to smoothly communicate with other devices and software.
+* **Firmware** is embedded software code that facilitates operation of hardware devices, allowing them to smoothly communicate with other devices and software.
 Firmware attacks can occur through any path that provides access to the firmware such as using executable updates or via the network.
 Firware validation is the key to mitigating firmware attacks including various methods such as secure boot, measured boot and trusted boot.
 Secure boot verifies the components of the boot process to ensure all of them are trusted by the original equipment manufacturer.
 Measured boot on the other hand, records the measurement of each component and stores it into the trusted platform module (TPM) for remote validation.
 Windows uses the trusted boot process that ensures integrity of the components involved in the boot process.
-* End-of-life of a product occurs when the equipment or device is no longer sold but vendors still provide temporary support for the units in use until they are replaced by up-to-date products.
+* **End-of-life** of a product occurs when the equipment or device is no longer sold but vendors still provide temporary support for the units in use until they are replaced by up-to-date products.
 After a certain period of time, the products reach end-of-support when the vendor stops providing support.
-* Legacy hardware, software or devices are those that are no longer supported and should ideally be replaced within organizations.
+* **Legacy hardware, software or devices** are those that are no longer supported and should ideally be replaced within organizations.

 #### Virtualization
-* Virtual machine (VM) escape attack occurs when an attack successfully forces the operating system within a virtual machine to start communicating directly with the hypervisor thereby allowing the attacker to access resources allocated to other VMs on the host.
+* **Virtual machine (VM) escape attack** occurs when an attack successfully forces the operating system within a virtual machine to start communicating directly with the hypervisor thereby allowing the attacker to access resources allocated to other VMs on the host.
 This usually occurs in infrastructure as a service environments.
-* Resource reuse occurs when attackers reassign a resource such as memory location reserved to be used by one customer to be used by another customer instead.
+* **Resource reuse** occurs when attackers reassign a resource such as memory location reserved to be used by one customer to be used by another customer instead.

 #### Cloud-specific
 Cloud applications heavily rely on the use of Application programming interfaces (APIs) to facilitate communication and interoperability.
 In addition to analysing code for potential vulnerabilities or insecure coding practices, web application firewalls are configured to ensure security of APIs through inspection mechanisms.
 Secure web gateways are also used as an additional layer of security to review web requests and block potentially malicious attempts.

 #### Supply chain
-Provider can be an individual, business or company that outsource products such as hardware devices or software applicatiosn or services like consulting, legal, marketing, or real estate.
+* Provider can be an individual, business or company that outsource products such as hardware devices or software applicatiosn or services like consulting, legal, marketing, or real estate.
-* Service provider: Attacker may infiltrate a service providers' with a malicious intent againsts the organization.
+* **Service provider**: Attacker may infiltrate a service providers' with a malicious intent againsts the organization.
 For instance, attackers may pose as a set of advocates hired to fight a lawsuit filed against the company and intentionally lose the case causing high rate of loss to the organization.
-* Hardware provider: An attacker may tamper with a hadrware device being outsourced to other companies.
+* **Hardware provider**: An attacker may tamper with a hadrware device being outsourced to other companies.
 They may insert backdoors that give them control of the device the moment the customer configures the hardware.
-* Software provider: An attacker may target the software being provisioned to organizations by external companies, inserting malicious code before it is released or manipulating it into downloading malicious scripts through fake patches or updates.
+* **Software provider**: An attacker may target the software being provisioned to organizations by external companies, inserting malicious code before it is released or manipulating it into downloading malicious scripts through fake patches or updates.

 #### Cryptographic
 Cryptographic vulnerabilities refer to the weaknesses in the design and/or implementation of cryptographic algorithms or protocols.
 These may include low key sizes, use of outdated cryptographic protocols and insecure storage and/or communication of cryptographic keys.